corda/cdl-example/README.md

 PathConstraints are used to restrict Paths that are allowed in a transaction.
 The Contract defines a set of PathConstraints for each Primary State status, for example when in status X you can follow PathConstraint A or B, but when you are in state Y you can only follow PathConstraint C .

-In order to pass the verify the Path in the transaction needs to comply to at least one of the allowed PathConstraints for the Status of the Primary Input State status.
+In order to pass the verify the Path in the transaction needs to comply to at least one of the allowed PathConstraints for the Status of the Primary Input State.

 PathConstraints are implemented as follows: